pangtodd/projectBlog/README.md

 * CSS

 ## Description:
 Post graduation/internship, I started to do some small projects.
-I decided one good started project would be to create a personal blog using React.
+I decided one good starter project would be to create a personal blog using React.
 This serves two purposes: 1) it catalogs and allows me to go into depth about the projects I decide to take on.
 2) it is in itself a project to help me brush up on React, TypeScript, and Firebase.

 The following user stories were considered in planning this app: